Jokiller230/puzzlevision/README.md

 # nix-config

-Jo's absolutely insane NixOS configuration - as of july 2024
+Jo's absolutely insane NixOS configuration - as of August 2024

 ## Deployment